CSI-Salvatore-Altieri/CSI-Python-2021/Modules/Module6/Module6.md

 What does JSON Stand for?

- - Answer:
+ - Answer: Java Script Object Notation

 Why are JSON formats important?

- - Answer:
+ - Answer: Because they help you to transfer data from a server

 Create an example of a JSON object with at least 4 values.
 It may represent anything but it must be original.

- - Answer:
+ - Answer: "car": "Ford", "Ford": "Mustang", "Car": "Chevrolet", "Chevrolet": "Camaro SS"

 What is the difference between serialization and deserialization?

- - Answer:
+ - Answer: Serialization is a mechanism of converting the state of an object into a byte stream.
+Deserialization is the reverse process where the byte stream is used to recreate the actual Java object in memory

 Research data persistance.
 What did you find?

- - Answer:
+ - Answer: In the context of storing data in a computer system, this means that the data survives after the process with which it was created has ended

 Type down any class notes below this sentence: